mbitob/forecasting-overloads-based-on-simulated-smartgrid-data/README.md

 # forecasting-overloads-based-on-simulated-smartgrid-data

-We provide the dataset, traning and validation setup.
+We provide the dataset, training and validation setup.
 (Install `requirements.txt` to get startet)

 ## Dataset